BlackRock joins investor group seeking emission curbs

-BOSTON (Reuters) - Top asset manager BlackRock Inc said on Thursday it has joined the Climate Action 100+ investor group seeking emission curbs.
+BOSTON (Reuters) - Top asset manager BlackRock Inc (BLK.N) said on Thursday it has joined the Climate Action 100+ investor group seeking emission curbs.

 A spokesman for New York-based BlackRock said via e-mail that “evidence of the impact of climate risk on investment portfolios is building rapidly” and reiterated past comments the company will accelerate its talks with corporate executives on climate risk.

-Climate Action 100+ was begun in 2017 and includes nonprofit organizations and investors including units of HSBC Holdings PLC, Manulife Financial Corp and the California Public Employees’ Retirement System.
+Climate Action 100+ was begun in 2017 and includes nonprofit organizations and investors including units of HSBC Holdings PLC (HSBA.L), Manulife Financial Corp (MFC.TO) and the California Public Employees’ Retirement System.

 With some $7 trillion under management BlackRock has an influential voice on how large corporations act on climate matters such as greenhouse gas emissions.